azizsaif899/nexus/docs/FIGMA_API_INTEGRATION.md

 -   The current implementation is a **Proof of Concept**.
 -   The parser and code generator are highly simplified.
 They can identify components but do not yet translate complex styles (like Auto Layout) into accurate Tailwind CSS classes.
--   The service returns the generated code in the API response.
-The final step of writing the code to files on the server's filesystem is not yet implemented.
+-   The final step of automatically writing the code to files on the server's filesystem is not yet implemented.
+-   **The integration is strictly one-way (Figma to Code).** Manual code changes to synced components will be overwritten on the next sync.

-This setup provides a powerful foundation for a fully automated design-to-code pipeline.
+This setup provides a powerful foundation for a fully automated design-to-code pipeline, ensuring that the application's UI always reflects the master design in Figma.